Sunday June

 What to Expect

-All students will participate in core curriculum on their primary instrument which includes private or semi-private lessons, theory/aural skills, music history and ensemble participation.
+All students ages 10-18 will participate in core curriculum on their primary instrument which includes private or semi-private lessons, theory/aural skills, music history and ensemble participation.
 Options include: piano, organ, voice, flute, clarinet, saxophone, trumpet, trombone, baritone, tuba, violin, viola, cello, string bass, guitar, electric bass and percussion.

 Camp Details